fakhirali/Compression/Notes.md

 data + null_char + data + null_char + data + null_char.
 we know how many null_chars there are.
 The model will be able to learn the data much better given multiple passes.
+But compression would have to be done on all 3.
+(Not possible)